 Check out this video for a quick crash course about foil surfing.

-What to Consider When Buying a Foil Surfboard
+What to Consider When Buying a Hydrofoil Surfboard

-You need to consider a few different things when looking for a foilboard, which can make it difficult to find the right board.
+You need to consider a few different things when looking for a hydrofoil surfboard, which can make it difficult to find the right board.
 These include:

 - The Size of the Foil: The size of the wing will dictate how much lift the foil provides.
 Thicker foils will give you more lift at lower speeds while thinner foils provide more control at high speeds.